homebridge-simplisafe3/homebridge-simplisafe3/README.md

 Add this parameter in case you have multiple protected locations or accounts with SimpliSafe.
 The `subscriptionId` can be found at the bottom of your base unit.

+#### `persistAccessories`
+Type: boolean (default `true`)

+By default, the plugin won't remove old accessories from the Home app.
+This is to avoid caching issues causing you to lose all your scenes & automations configurations.
+If you do want to remove old accessories, set this to `false`.

 ## Supported Devices

 Device             | Supported          | Notes